Website icon Xpert.Digital

 Optimize user-friendliness

-From March 2021, only the mobile version of websites will be indexed and the new ranking signals “Core Web Vitals” will probably be included in the Google placement for the website from May: Core Web Vitals: Google's benchmark for the page experience
+From March 2021, only the mobile version of websites will be indexed and probably from May the new ranking signals “Core Web Vitals” will flow into Google Placement for the website: Core Web Vital: Google's benchmark for page experience

 In summary and simply put, this is Google Page Speed.
 There are also fluctuations in the page speed ratings.
 In my three-month analysis, I always took the highest value at the end.